HaleTom/deeplearning.ai_notes/notes/wk2.md

 # Week 2

-Logisitic regression is an algorithm for binary classifiction: detecting the presence vs absence of something.
+Logistic regression is an algorithm for binary classification: detecting the presence vs absence of something.

 For each red, green, blue matrix representing the image, concatenate all values to get a feature vector.